 - Balance your bodyweight equally on both the palms and both the knees.

 - Gradually elevate your hips and shoulders till you straighten your knees and elbows.
+Keep your feet touching one another.

 - Press your feet and palms against the ground to balance your bodyweight equally.